 What to expect from the rehabilitative Pilates class

 - No advanced level exercises from the Pilates repertoire.

 - Greater focus on core stability and alignment.

 - More emphasis on co-ordination and balance.

-Due to the health emergency in the UK, all my classes are currently being taught online via Zoom.
-To book a place on the Tuesday morning Pilates session at 1000, please visit the book a class page of my website and follow the three easy steps to join the class.
+To book a place on the Tuesday morning Pilates session at 0930, please visit the book a class page of my website and follow the three easy steps to join the class.

-If you have any questions about this rehabilitative Pilates class and whether it is right for you, please get in touch.
+If you have any questions about beginner or rehabilitative Pilates and whether the Tuesday morning class is right for you, please get in touch.